 Identify:

 Go back over the last few minutes or hours and Identify what reminder of your trauma you encountered.
-Triggers can be inside ourselves, like thoughts or memories, or outside of ourselves, like conversations or situations or things we encounter in the world (e.g., a particular person or place).
+Triggers can be internal, like thoughts or memories, or external, like conversations or situations or things we encounter in the world (e.g., a particular person or place).
 Figuring out what triggered you can be tricky sometimes.
 Do not worry if you cannot identify the trigger, just focus on relaxing and talking yourself down.

-Once you identify the trigger if you can, it is important to notice how it is just a reminder and not the actual trauma happening again, despite how your mind and body may be reacting.
+Once you identify the trigger if you can, it is important to remind yourself that it is just a reminder and not the actual trauma happening again, despite how your mind and body may be reacting.
 Really notice how the current trigger is different from your trauma.
 Remind yourself of those differences again and again.

 Identify Example Text: